Solutions

 Not every company needs the same first AI project.

-The best starting point depends on your current tools, data readiness, team capacity and operational pressure.
-A good first project should be useful, limited enough to control and measurable enough to learn from.
+The best starting point depends on current tools, data readiness, team capacity and operational pressure.
+A good first project should be useful, limited enough to control and measurable enough to guide the next decision.

 01